-- (a) The Employer will contribute 80% of the cost of premiums of the Benefit Plans listed in Article 31.1(a)(i) and (iii) through (vi). - (b) The cost of premiums for the Benefit Plans listed in Article 31.1(a)(vii) and (viii) will be borne wholly by the Member who applies for and is granted such coverage.
+- (a) The Employer will contribute 80% of the cost of premiums of the Benefit Plans listed in Article 32.1(a)(i) through (vii), excluding (iii) and noting the additional exceptions in 32.3(a). - (b) The cost of premiums for the Benefit Plans listed in Article 32.1(a)(viii) and (ix) will be borne wholly by the Member who applies for and is granted such coverage.

-31.5 Short Term Disability Insurance
+32.5 Short Term Disability Insurance

 Short Term Disability Insurance is provided to Members for periods up to one hundred and eighty-two (182) calendar days (26 weeks) in order for Members to recuperate from illness, accident or injury, after which the Member will apply for benefits under the University's Long Term Disability Insurance plan.
-Regardless of the source of basic support (Workplace Safety and Insurance Board or Short Term Disability Insurance plan), the University will add to the Member's compensation so that during the first one hundred and twenty (120) calendar days of illness the total compensation will be one hundred percent (100%) of the Member's nominal salary.
-During the next sixty-two (62) calendar days, the University will ensure that the Member's compensation will be eighty-five percent (85%) of nominal salary.
+Regardless of the source of basic support (Workplace Safety and Insurance Board or Short Term Disability Insurance plan), the Employer will add to the Member's compensation so that during the first one hundred and twenty (120) calendar days of illness the total compensation will be one hundred percent (100%) of the Member's nominal salary.

+During the next sixty-two (62) calendar days, the Employer will ensure that the Member's compensation will be eighty-five percent (85%) of nominal salary.
 Employer and employee contributions to group benefits and pension remain unchanged during periods when a Member is on Short Term Disability.

-31.6 Group Benefits for Retired Members Under Age 65
+32.6 Group Benefits for Retired Members Under Age 65